-Established in June 2014, MamaMag started life as a little monthly magazine for 5,000 mums in the Bayside council area.
-Fast forward 5 years and MamaMag has grown to four local publications, with 50,000 copies, across the whole of Metro Melbourne and has quickly cemented its place as Melbourne’s favourite local mums magazine.
+MamaMag started life in 2014 as a little monthly magazine for 5,000 mums in the Bayside council area in Melbourne.
+Fast forward 6.5 years and MamaMag has grown to have local digital publications in Melbourne, Sydney,Brisbane, Adelaide, Perth and Tasmania and be the leading free bi-monthly magazine for mums and families in Australia!

 We chat to Editor-in-chief Sarah Cavalier about how it all came about…

 My background is in graphic design and I’ve been running my own design business, Grizzle Design, for almost 15 years now.
 I started with a small shared studio in Albert Park and I was commuting an hour each way, each day, from the Macedon Ranges where I was living with my then husband.
 When I fell I fell pregnant with my first child Lachie, I moved my business home and worked on it part-time.

 Where previously I had had the best of both worlds, country and city life, I was now struggling to find a happy balance, trying to be a good wife, a mother to two children who never slept well and business owner in my isolated home office all at once.
 As hard as I fought my unhappiness it all proved too much and as a result my marriage fell apart in 2012.
 That’s when I moved back to Melbourne.